Conformal Data-driven Control of Stochastic Multi-Agent Systems under Collaborative Signal Temporal Logic Specifications: Example

-\textbf{Distributed STL Synthesis:} To synthesize state sequences satisfying the multi-agent STL task with probability $95\%$, we first tighten the robustness functions of STL formulas $\phi_\nu$, $\nu \in \cK_\phi$, using Thm.~\ref{thm:relaxed_prob} with PR bounds $\sfrac{q}{C^\ast_{\nu}}$ from Alg.~\ref{alg:CGamma_train} and Prop.~\ref{prop:prediction_regions}.
-By Lemma~\ref{lemma:lipschitz}, the corresponding Lipschitz constants $L_{\phi_\nu}$ computed wrt $\|\cdot\|_\infty$ satisfy $0.046 \leq L_{\phi_\nu} \leq 1$.
-Initially, we solve $P_i(0)$ for $i \in \N_{[1,10]}$, and then apply Alg.~\ref{alg:control_syn}, where agents iteratively solve $P_i^t$ for $t \in \N_{[1,100]}$, exchanging robustness estimates within their cliques to enable distributed coordination.
-Problems $P_i^0$, $P_i^t$ were solved using the GUROBI solver.
-Fig.~\ref{fig:trajectories} shows the result from 1 experiment with Alg.~\ref{alg:control_syn}.
-Out of 100 experiments (results omitted for clarity), 97 satisfied the STL formula, aligning with the specified probability.
-The selection frequency of agents solving $P_i^t$, as determined by distributed coordination, is shown in Fig.~\ref{fig:bounds_hist} (right).
-The software for this section is available at \cite{vlahakis2025cdc_github}.
+\textbf{Distributed STL synthesis:} To meet the $95\%$ satisfaction target, we tighten the underlying robustness functions using Thm.~\ref{thm:relaxed_prob} and Prop.~\ref{prop:prediction_regions}, with Lipschitz constants ranging from $0.046$ to $1$ across cliques (Lemma~\ref{lemma:lipschitz}).
+We solve $P_i^0$ for all $i$ and apply Alg.~\ref{alg:control_syn}, where agents iteratively solve $P_i^t$, $t \in \N_{[1,100]}$, exchanging estimates of robustness functions within cliques.
+Fig.~\ref{fig:trajectories} shows results from one experiment.
+Out of 100 runs, 97 satisfied the STL formula.
+Fig.~\ref{fig:bounds_hist} (right) shows agent selection frequency during coordination.
+Our code is available at \cite{vlahakis2025cdc_github}.

-\textbf{Comparison with \cite{VlahakisCDC24}:} The approach in \cite{VlahakisCDC24} uses union bounding for multi-agent uncertainty quantification, resulting in excessive conservatism.
-Even with full knowledge of the disturbance distribution, the specified probability is limited to at most 70\%.
-In contrast, the proposed data-driven method achieves significantly tighter error bounds, leveraging sample availability for confidence estimation.
-In Fig.~\ref{fig:bounds_hist} (left), the red circle represents a bound for \(\max_{t\in\N_{[1,100]}}\|e_i(t)\|_2\) with 70\% probability from \cite{VlahakisCDC24}, while the blue box shows the data-driven bound for \(\max_{t\in\N_{[1,100]}}\|e_i(t)\|_\infty\) with 95\% probability, computed using Prop.~\ref{prop:prediction_regions} with \(10^4\) calibration samples and a tightened $97\%$ quantile (see Remark~\ref{rem:CP}), ensuring confidence over $99.9999\%$ via computationally inexpensive operations (see \eqref{eq:quantile_q_prop}).
-Additionally, \cite{VlahakisCDC24} assumes fixed feedback gains and performs offline STL synthesis with agent preselection, whereas this work proposes a data-driven feedback design and fully distributed STL synthesis via Alg.~\ref{alg:control_syn}.
-Future work will address real-time implementation challenges for solving \( P_i^t \) under input constraints.
+\textbf{Comparison with \cite{VlahakisCDC24}:} The method in \cite{VlahakisCDC24} relies on a union-bound-based uncertainty quantification providing conservative PRs for the error trajectories, which limits the specified satisfaction probability to $70\%$.
+In contrast, the proposed data-driven approach yields considerably tighter PRs with high confidence, depending on the number of available samples.
+Fig.~\ref{fig:bounds_hist} (left) compares the $70\%$ $l_2$ PR (red circle) from \cite{VlahakisCDC24} with the data-driven $95\%$ $l_\infty$-based PR obtained using $10^4$ new calibration samples and a tightened $97\%$ quantile, guaranteeing over $99.9999\%$ confidence $1-\beta$ (see Rem.~\ref{rem:CP}).
+Unlike the offline design in \cite{VlahakisCDC24}, the new method enables fully distributed coordination via Alg.~\ref{alg:control_syn}.